|Tech Support||Help Desk, Email, Live Chat & Knowledge Base|

 As a Googlephile and SEO consultant, I pretty much had to register a domain with Google Domains the day they started back in 2014.
 I’ve been a customer of them ever since.

 Here’s my experience so far (going on 7+ years) and my full Google Domains review with pros & cons…

-Before we look at the pros & cons, there are a couple of items to mention.
+Before we look at the pros & cons of Google Domains, there are two items to mention.

 And even further, it means making the process of getting a domain as simple & transparent as possible.

 It’s important to remember that a domain is not a website.

 It’s not email – or any other service you can access on the Internet.
 A domain name is analogous to your home address in the offline world – it helps people locate your property.